-NOAA made their revised forecast in early August and they have increased their figures slightly to predict a 70% chance of there being 14 to 19 named storms, five to nine hurricanes of which two to five could be major hurricanes.
+NOAA made their revised forecast in early August and they increased their figures slightly to predict a 70% chance of there being 10 to 17 named storms, five to nine hurricanes of which two to four could be major hurricanes.

-AccuWeather.com normally produce their forecast around the middle of May and this year is predicting only 10 named storms with five hurricanes of which three could become major hurricanes.
-They also predict three named storms could make landfall in the USA.
+AccuWeather.com announced their forecast in April and this year is predicting twelve to fourteen named storms with five to seven hurricanes of which two to four could become major hurricanes.
+They also predict two to four named storms could make landfall in the USA.

-Tropical Storm Risk is predicting higher numbers with 14 named storms and six hurricanes of which three could become major.
+Tropical Storm Risk predicted a slightly below average season with twelve named storms and five hurricanes of which two could become major.

-Earth Networks who power WeatherBug are predicting nine to 13 named storms including three to six hurricanes of which two or three could be major.
+Earth Networks who power WeatherBug predicted ten to fourteen named storms including four to seven hurricanes of which two to three could be major.

 Each year a set of names alternating between boys and girls is chosen for all named storms.
 Names are often re-used but the names of particularly damaging hurricanes such as Katrina and Sandy are withdrawn and never used again.